HillaryDanan/abstraction-intelligence/papers/self_world_abstraction.md

 ## Abstract

 Why does the brain organize abstract concepts along a dimension of internal-to-self versus external-to-self?
 Empirical research demonstrates that neural representations of abstract concepts systematically vary according to their relationship to the self — concepts like *pride* and *guilt* activate distinct networks from concepts like *gravity* and *distance*.
-This paper proposes that this organization is not arbitrary but computationally necessary.
-Drawing on the Abstraction Primitive Hypothesis (Danan, 2025), I argue that **self versus not-self constitutes the foundational abstraction** — the first distinction any intelligent system embedded in an environment must make.
-This framework explains empirical findings in abstract concept representation, connects to theories of embodied and grounded cognition, and generates testable predictions about the developmental and computational priority of self-referential abstraction.
+This paper proposes that this organization is not arbitrary, not uniquely human, and not biologically contingent.
+Rather, **self versus not-self constitutes the foundational abstraction for any intelligent system embedded in an environment and capable of action**.
+The argument is computational: an embedded agent must distinguish what it controls from what it does not control to act effectively.
+This framework explains empirical findings in human abstract concept representation, connects to theories of embodied cognition and predictive processing, and generates testable predictions about development, neural implementation, and artificial systems.
+The scope of the claim is deliberately general: if the argument is correct, any sufficiently complex embedded agent — biological or artificial, terrestrial or otherwise — must solve this problem, and its conceptual organization should reflect this foundational distinction.

 -----